Pedestrian Right-of-Way: Navigating San Francisco's Dangerous Intersections

 Overhead drone photo of a busy San Francisco intersection.
 A trolley is crossing, and people are gathered at the corners waiting to cross

-San Francisco is a world-class city for walking, with its iconic hills, vibrant neighborhoods, and compact layout.
-Yet, beneath its picturesque surface lies a grim reality: San Francisco County has one of the highest rates of pedestrian fatalities in California.
-While Los Angeles often makes headlines for its dangerous driving roads, San Francisco's unique layout creates a perfect storm of risks for those on foot.
+But beneath that charm is a harder truth: San Francisco has one of the highest rates of pedestrian fatalities in California.
+While Los Angeles gets the headlines for dangerous driving, SF's unique layout creates a perfect storm of risk for people on foot.

-• A Concentrated Problem: A staggering 60% of severe and fatal pedestrian injuries occur on just 6% of San Francisco's streets.
-This identifies specific, high-risk corridors rather than a city-wide problem.
+• 60% of severe and fatal pedestrian injuries occur on just 6% of SF’s streets.
+This isn't a citywide problem—it's a problem concentrated on specific, predictable corridors.

-Based on data from the SFPD and traffic safety analyses, these intersections have consistently ranked among the most hazardous for pedestrians:
+Based on SFPD data and traffic safety analyses, these intersections consistently rank among the most hazardous for pedestrians:

 Market St & Octavia St

-Key Dangers: High-speed merge from Highway 101, complex turning movements
+High-speed merge from Highway 101; complex turning movements

 Gough St & Market St